Registered Nursing E-Degree

 - GPA – most recent of 2.75 or better is required

-- Number of completed of general education courses (College Algebra is a pre-requisite)
+- Number of completed of general education courses (Math 103 or higher is a pre-requisite)

 - Personal “enlightenment” letter

 - Letter of reference

 Applicants will be notified of acceptance or denial by letter.
 Additionally some applicants will be asked to participate in the RN interview process.
 A complete list of Admission Criteria is available by clicking the button below.
 An Application Process button is also below outlining steps that need to be completed.

 Please note: if a prospective student has been convicted of a felony, he/she could possibly not meet the qualifications to write the licensing exam.